frederic-perez/AmE-dictionary/data/dictionary.md

 __marathon__ _n_ _This is more of a marathon than a sprint._
 __maraud__ _v_
 __marauder__ _n_ :two::hammer:
-__marauding__ _adj_ :two: (of people or animals) Going around a place in search of things to steal or people to attack: _Gangs of marauding youths filled the streets._
+__marauding__ _adj_ :three: (of people or animals) Wandering or raiding in search of plunder or victims.
+Going around a place in search of things to steal or people to attack: _Gangs of marauding youths filled the streets._
 __marcel__ _v_ (marcelled) To style (the hair) with deep regular waves, using a curling iron. _His marcelled hair gleamed like liquid plastic._
 __march__ _n_ _Demonstrators ona marchin Athens._
 __Mardi Gras__ _n_ :mega: